Internships and Careers

 Student Internship Program

 The Anthropology Internship Program creates partnerships between qualified anthropology students and sponsors who offer learning opportunities in the industry.
-An internship allows students to gain real-life experience and skills in a professional setting.
+An internship allows students to gain real-world experience and skills in a professional setting.
 Employers benefit from students with fresh ideas who aspire to work within the university or in an external applied environment.

 Why should I do an internship?